pantheon-systems/example-terminus-auto-update-script/README.md

 # Pantheon Example Terminus Auto Update Script

+## Repository Arhived 2019-06-13

+This repository was archived on the 26th of June 2019.
+It remains as a reference implementation but is no longer used or maintained.
+The sites previously updated by this script have been migrated to [Staging Pilot](https://pantheon.io/blog/robots-autopilot-and-holy-grail-webops).

 ## Description

 Scalable automated testing and deployment of upstream (core), plugin and theme updates on [Pantheon](https://pantheon.io) sites.
 This repository uses these open source tools: